-Figure 1: CROSS SECTION, MODEL 1060C
+Figure 1: CROSS SECTION, MODEL 1061C

-Model 1060C is recommended for use where radial space is limited such as in some drop shock testers, in impact hammers or when instrumenting shafts or pushrods where there is no space around the machine for the electrical connector to exit radially.

-Referring to Figure 1, the upper threaded member (called the platen) distributes the force evenly across the quartz crystals while sealing the instrument against moisture and other contaminants.
-The very thin quartz crystal comprise a relatively small portion of the length of the sensor which results in a very high stiffness and high rigidity and natural frequency.
+Model 1061C is recommended for use where radial space is not limited such as in some drop shock applications and for general use.
+This instrument is also used to monitor forces in machinery shafts or pushrods where there is space around the machine for the electrical connector to exit radially.
+Referring to Figure 1, the upper threaded member (called the platen) distributes the force evenly across the quartz crystal while sealing the instrument against moisture and other contaminants.
+The very thin quartz crystal comprises a relatively small portion of the total length of the sensor which results in a very high stiffness and high rigidity and natural frequency.
 The overall stiffness of this instrument is almost comparable to a solid piece of steel of similar dimension.

-Refer to the Outline/Installation drawing, 127-1060C, supplied with this manual, for a dimensioned outline of Model 1060C.
+Refer to the Outline/Installation drawing, 127-1061C, supplied with this manual, for a dimensioned outline of Model 1061C.